vansh9/python_and_git/README.md

 To start, make sure, you have installed Anaconda on your laptop!
 You can find it in [Download Anaconda](https://www.anaconda.com/distribution/#download-section).
 Follow the steps in [Anaconda Installation](https://www.datacamp.com/community/tutorials/installing-anaconda-windows), making sure you follow them for Python 3.7 instead.

 ## Next Steps -

+### Git Bash

 First, open git bash and clone the repository and save it on your local machine. git clone https://github.com/israni/python_and_git.git

 Here are some useful git commands that you would require.

+To change directory from desktop to reposity folder type: cd <Folder Name>

+STEPS for pushing changes from local to remote repository

 1. git status
 Tells you the current status of the repository.

-2. git pull
-Fetches and merges changes from the remote repository to the local repository.

-3. git add <Filename>
+2. git add <Filename>
    OR to add everything
    git add .
 Stages the changes to be committed

-4. git commit -m "Mention the Change"
+3. git commit -m "Mention the Change"

-5. git push
+4. git push

+STEPS for pullling changes from remote to local repository

+1. git pull
+Fetches and merges changes from the remote repository to the local repository.

+### Anaconda Prompt

+Things pending for learning - branching and merge conflicts